deadlypants0111/powershell-ffmpreg/README.md

 # About ffmpeg-ps1

 This repo contains a script that i've put together using powersell as the base language.
 The main purpose of this script is to use [FFmpeg](https://ffmpeg.org/) to encode/convert/compress video files in media folders.
-This allows you to standardize file sizes throughout your media library, also enforcing maximum resolutions for longer term storage.
+This allows you to standardize file sizes throughout your media library, also enforcing maximum resolutions for longer term storage or consistency.

 ## Requirements